GeoNumTP/GeoNum2017/TP2/README.md

 otherwise, the C1 quadratic spline is used.

 ### Contents
-* 'ReadData' : helper function to read datapoints from a file.
+* `ReadData` : helper function to read datapoints from a file.
-* 'DeCasteljau' : perform the De Casteljau algorithm.
+* `DeCasteljau` : perform the De Casteljau algorithm.
-* 'BezierCurve' : evalulate a Bézier curve.
+* `BezierCurve` : evalulate a Bézier curve.
-* 'ComputeSplineC1' : compute Bézier control points for a C1 quadratic spline.
+* `ComputeSplineC1` : compute Bézier control points for a C1 quadratic spline.
-* 'ComputeSplineC2' : compute Bézier control points for a C2 cubic spline.
+* `ComputeSplineC2` : compute Bézier control points for a C2 cubic spline.
 * main part : evaluation and plotting.

 ### ToDo